OpenNTF/dojo-webpack-plugin/README.md

 By default, the embedded loader is built using the static features defined [here](https://github.com/OpenNTF/dojo-webpack-plugin/blob/master/buildDojo/loaderDefaultFeatures.js).
 You may override these features by providing an optional, third argument to the build script which specifies the features you want to override as a JSON string.
 For example, if you specify the [loaderConfig](#loaderconfig) option as an object, or a function that returns an object (as opposed to specifying it as a module name), then you can make the embedded loader smaller by omitting the config api.
 See [The `dojo-config-api` feature](#the-dojo-config-api-feature).
 This would be done as follows:

       node node_modules/dojo-webpack-plugin/buildDojo/build.js node_modules/dojo/dojo.js ./release {\"dojo-config-api\":false}

+Or, if calling the `buildLoader` function in Node, specify the `has` property as an object map of feature name/value pairs.

 # The `dojo-config-api` feature